mozilla/telemetry-airflow/README.md

 Production and stage deployments are automatically triggered for every merge to the `main` branch:

-- Docker images are built from the `main` branch merge commit, tagged as `main-` suffixed with the commit's short SHA, and then deployed to production and stage via ArgoCD.
+- A new Docker image is built from the `main` branch merge commit, tagged as `main-` suffixed with the commit's short SHA, and then deployed to production and stage via ArgoCD.

 Dev deployments are automatically triggered for every new Git tag that starts with `dev-`:

-- Docker images are built from the tagged commit, tagged to match the Git `dev-...` tag, and then deployed to dev via ArgoCD.
+- A new Docker image is built from the tagged commit, tagged to match the Git `dev-...` tag, and then deployed to dev via ArgoCD.
 - To create a Git tag for your current commit and push it you can run `git tag <tagname>` followed by `git push <remote> <tagname>`.
 - You should generally use a unique `dev-...` tag every time, because the deployments are triggered when ArgoCD detects a different latest `dev-...` image tag than what it last deployed.